 Various data cleaning techniques are employed to address inconsistencies, missing values, and anomalies in the datasets.
 These techniques include:

-Missing Values Handling: Strategies such as imputation, deletion, or interpolation are applied to handle missing data in a manner that minimizes bias and preserves data integrity.
+Missing Values Handling: Strategies such as deletion of the entire rows, taking mean/average to fill in the missing values is used to handle the missing values

-Outlier Detection and Treatment: Statistical methods or domain knowledge-based approaches are used to identify and mitigate outliers that may adversely affect analysis results.
+Normalization and Standardization: Numerical features are scaled to a common range or standardized to ensure consistent data representation and ensure model convergence.

-Normalization and Standardization: Numerical features are scaled to a common range or standardized to ensure consistent data representation and facilitate model convergence.
+Avoiding Duplication: The dataset is checked for duplication and the duplicates are removed from the data to reduce memory and inconsistencies.

 2. Exploratory Data Analysis (EDA):